 If you’re looking to save money on accommodations, you can’t really beat free!
 Guest to Guest is the world’s leader in home exchange.
 We love that the exchanges can be non-reciprocal: you can “borrow” someone’s home, but “lend” your home to someone else if the schedules and travel interests match better.
 The only out of pocket cost is a small commission on the refundable deposit, but otherwise it’s totally free.
 And instead of being crammed in a tiny hotel room, you can have a whole apartment, house or even villa to yourself.
 We take advantage of kitchens to prepare our own breakfasts and lunches and save even more.
-You can read our full blog post for more information, or sign up here to get an extra 100 points in your account!
+You can read our full blog post for more information, or sign up here.

 We’ve been VRBO/HomeAway customers for YEARS, long before we knew of any other options.
 Their database of rental homes is huge – over a million listings in 190 countries.
 Much like Guest to Guest, the experience is generally more personal thanks to the inquiry-based booking process rather than Airbnb’s (frequent) instant booking.
 We’ve had some wonderful rentals in the US and Europe, and subsidiary Bookabach is the site for New Zealand rentals!
 Related companies also include Vacation Rentals, Homelidays, Toprural and more.
 Check out their awesome inventory for your next trip.